bimalabs/framework/README.md

 AfterDeleteEvent  = Event("after_delete")
 ```

-You can refer default listeners in [`listeners`](https://github.com/bimalabs/framework/tree/main/listeners) for example
+You can refer to [listeners](https://github.com/bimalabs/listeners) for example

 ### Your first middleware